kawansoft/SympleGit-Java/README.md

 #### Large Output

-In cases involving more extensive data, such as full commit messages and metadata for each commit in large repositories, `GitCommander` employs `InputStream` to manage and retrieve the output.
-For outputs exceeding 4MB, `InputStream` is particularly useful to process and handle the data effectively.
-This approach ensures that even with substantial amounts of data, `GitCommander` can efficiently process and provide the required information.
+In cases involving more extensive data, such as full commit messages and metadata for each commit in large repositories, `GitCommander` employs `InputStream` to retrieve the output.
+This approach ensures that even with ~~infinite~~ substantial amounts of data, `GitCommander` can efficiently process.

 ```java
 // List full commit messages and metadata for each commit, which can be quite substantial